Skip to content

 This is an interesting topic for me.
 I am asking specifically, why does a Government tax Benefits that they pay?

-An example is the Child Tax Benefit is not taxed (i.e. you don’t pay income tax on it), however the Universal Child Care Benefit is taxable income.
-The benefits themselves are quite similar, yet one is calculated on the basis of your previous year income and may (or may not) be paid to you on that basis, tax-free because the other is a payment everyone gets that is then clawed back as it is counted as part of your taxable income (unless you make too much money, in which case you don’t receive it at all).
+An example is the Child Tax Benefit was not taxed (i.e. you don’t pay income tax on it), however the Universal Child Care Benefit was taxable income.
+The benefits themselves are quite similar.
+One is calculated based on your previous year’s income.
+It may (or may not) be paid to you tax-free on that basis.
+The other is a payment everyone gets.
+It is then clawed back.
+It is counted as part of your taxable income.
+If you make too much money, you don’t receive it at all.
 It’s no wonder folks make mistakes on their taxes with these seemingly similar systems with wildly different tax rules.

 Taxable all of them